 Every time you get that urge, get up and go for a walk.
 Don't take your cigarettes with you and, over time, you should be able to build up a resistance.
 For a doubly effective strategy, consider pairing your walk with chewing gum – gum designed to help you quit is likely to be more effective, but experts believe that chewing any gum can help take your mind off of smoking.

 It's all very well going for the non-prescription gums and patches, and it might help you.
-But if you've tried them before and they haven't worked then maybe it's time to move onto the clinically proven stuff.
+But if you've tried them before and they haven't worked then maybe it's time to move onto the proven stuff.
 Products like Champix have a proven record of helping people to quit, and combining it – or any other quit-smoking aid – with a personally effective distraction method could lead to the results that you need.